-In this work, with limited time and resources, our evaluation focuses on grasping tasks -- a balanced choice since grasping serves as a fundamental and ubiquitous primitive in robotic manipulation, providing a well-defined yet challenging benchmark to validate shared autonomy, multimodal policy learning, and corrective teleoperation under diverse physical contact conditions.
-Despite these promising results as a zero-to-one proof of concept, limitations remain: the current system has not been tested in more complex long-horizon manipulation, such as tool use or in-hand reorientation; the full tactile integration, while critical for grasp stability, remains challenging due to noise and feature misalignment with arm movements (reaching without touching); and corrective mechanism and continual improvements still rely on human intervention, which may limit the scalability and fully autonomous approaches are deemed more promising at a larger scale.
+Despite these promising results as a zero-to-one proof of concept, limitations remain: the current system has not been tested in more complex long-horizon manipulation, such as tool use or in-hand reorientation; the full tactile integration, while critical for grasp stability, remains challenging due to noise and feature misalignment with arm movements (reaching motions without touching); and corrective mechanism and continual improvements still rely on human intervention, which limits the scalability and thus fully autonomous approaches are clearly more promising at a larger scale.